unioslo/harborapi/docs/usage/ext/report.md

 ## Chaining filters

-As previously mentioned, all `ArtifactReport.with_*` methods return new ArtifactReport objects, so they can be chained together to easily filter a report with multiple criteria.
+As previously mentioned, all `ArtifactReport.with_*` methods return new [`ArtifactReport`][harborapi.ext.report.ArtifactReport] objects, so they can be chained together to easily filter a report with multiple criteria.

 ```py
 filtered_report = (